niranzri/niranzri/README.md

 In my free time, I'm an avid boulderer and climber 🧗🏻‍♀️.
 I also enjoy singing, reading, and going to all sorts of cultural and artsy activities 🎨.

-Here you can explore some of the personal projects I've recently completed:
+Here you can explore some of the projects I've recently completed:

 ## Projects